metalstormbass/WAAP-TF/README.md

 az login
 ```

 Edit the variables as required.
-Review terraform.tfvars and vuln_bootstrap.sh

-terraform.tfvars
+You can create a terraform.tfvars file and fill it our like below.
+Otherwise, you will be prompted for the information.

 ```hcl
 victim_company = "MikeNet"